-Being many million units behind in sales has put a fire under Microsoft, leading to more updates and more exclusives than its closest competitor.
-So, you ask yourself, is it worth jumping in now at $500 odd, or wait just another six months to see if I can get a cheaper bundle down the road?
+Being four million units behind in sales has put a fire under Microsoft, leading to more updates and more exclusives than its closest competitor.
+So, you ask yourself, is it worth jumping in now at $399 or wait just another six months to see if I can get a cheaper bundle down the road?
 Let's break it down.

-But, if you're not already a member, Microsoft won't let you forget about what you're missing.
-You'll find advertisements plastered all over your dashboards that have the same message: Get Gold and you'll have a better time.
+Xbox Live hasn't improved much since the Xbox 360, and too many of the Xbox's best games are walled off if you're not a Gold subscriber.
+Xbox Live Gold is so essential to the system that it should almost be mandatory at checkout.
+And, if you're not already a member, Microsoft won't let you forget about what you're missing.
+You'll find advertisements plastered all over your dashboard that have the same message: Get Gold and you'll have a better time.

 It also doesn't help that the system constantly needs to update something.
 It seems like every time we go to turn it on, it needs another 70-plus MB update in order to watch a simple YouTube video.
 Of course the point could be made that we can always leave the system in standby mode to circumvent all the updates, but honestly, a system shouldn't need an update every two days.

-Last but not least, some third-party titles run in 720p, and that simply shouldn't be the case.
+Last but not least, some third-party titles run in 720p or 900p and suffer from pop-in and stuttering, and that simply shouldn't be the case on a next-gen system.
 You might need to pause the game and have a look to tell, but there are noticeable differences between Xbox One and PS4 versions, with the PS4 coming out on top.